mgjc75/geoJson/README.md

 LeafletJS - https://leafletjs.com/reference-1.3.0.html

 Try to stick to HTML, CSS and vanilla JavaScript / JQuery.
+However, if you want to use another tech stack, that is fine too.

 ## Assessment